NewKrok/HPP-Package/README.md

 # HPP-Package
-Some useful classes for our Haxe projects
+Some useful classes for our Haxe and HaxeFlixel projects

+Try the demo project online: http://flashplusplus.net/haxe/demo/hpp/index.html

 You can easily install it with this command:
 ```